You will find this guide particularly helpful for planning:

 We won't post directly to our Facebook page unless the event is managed and/or delivered by Council, or if Council is an official event sponsor.

-When choosing your event or venue site it is important that you think about how people will get there.
+When choosing your event site it is important that you think about how people will get there.

 It is essential that you consider whether there is enough parking on or near the site, to provide safe access to the venue.

-You should encourage patrons to come to your event on public transport by promoting the options, however many people will drive to your event.
+You should encourage patrons to come to your event on public transport by promoting the options.

 If there is not enough parking at the venue, there may be an area nearby that can be used for overflow parking.
 If you are using overflow parking you will need to include information about it in your promotional material and also provide signage on the day.
 Changes to parking may require you to seek and obtain consent from the relevant authority.